How to Declutter Before a Move: A Practical Guide for Oklahoma Homeowners

 Question 03Should I keep things for someday?

 No, not in the context of a move.
 You’re making decisions about your life right now, not about hypothetical future versions of yourself.
-If you used something regularly, you wouldn’t be getting rid of it.
+If you used something regularly, you probably wouldn’t be getting rid of it.

 Question 04How do I handle emotional items?